rendon/blog/views/adventofcode2015-part1/source.md

 Problem description: [day/2](http://adventofcode.com/2015/day/2).

 ### Solution
-For v1: Read all lines, parse the three integers and just apply the fomula from the problem description.
+For v1: Read all lines, parse the three integers and just apply the formula from the problem description.

 ```ruby
 paper = 0